FalkensMaze1983/ultimate_addon/README.md

   - Please follow the official OTA upgrade procedure from the user manual to update your firmware to a compatible version
 - A USB drive with enough storage to hold your files
   - Please make sure the drive is formatted in FAT(FAT32) file system
-- Linux environment to run the script on
+- Linux users:
-- Files to be packed into the image
+  - Files to be packed into the image (look under "AddOn_Warpspeed" directory)
     - Emulator .so file (LibRetro API emulator core is recommended, *Note: emulator must be compatible with LibRetro APIs*)
     - Game files (Must be compatible with the emulator above)
     - Box art
     - XML file
     - Script file to execute the game file with the emulator (exec.sh)
+- Windows users: look under "AddOn_tool“ directory for the Windows installer and its readme file

 ### File Structure